Managing Housing Expectations for Refugees - Animated Explainer Film for the UK Refugee Council

 The effort I put in did the trick, and based on our final presentation and work samples we won the pitch!

-Animation stills: The difficulty of obtaining council housing, renting in London, and option of supported housing
+Animation stills: The difficulty of obtaining council housing, renting in London, and the option of supported housing

 Animation still: A refugee is encouraged to consider the option of living in a shared rental house